 312 CE |

 Battle of Milvian Bridge.
-Constantine adopts a symbol of Christ, the chi-rho, and defeats his Maxentius to become sole ruler of western empire. |
+Constantine adopts a symbol of Christ, the chi-rho, and defeats his Maxentius to become the sole ruler of the Western empire. |

 313 CE |

-Edict of Milan issued.
-It’s an agreement between Constantine, ruler of the West and Licinius, ruler of the East, giving full restitution of confiscated Christian property and allowing Christian worship in every part of the Roman empire. |
+The Edict of Milan was issued.
+It was an agreement between Constantine, ruler of the West, and Licinius, ruler of the East.
+It fully restitutioned confiscated Christian property and allowed Christian worship in every part of the Roman Empire. |

 324 CE |

-Constantine defeats Licinius, becoming sole ruler of the Roman empire. |
+Constantine defeats Licinius, becoming the sole ruler of the Roman empire. |

 325 CE |

-Constantine convenes the Council of Nicaea in an effort to settle theological differences among different church factions. |
+Constantine convenes the Council of Nicaea to settle theological differences among different church factions. |

 - Christianity in the ante-Nicene period.

 - Christianity in the ante-Nicene period was the time in Christian history up to the First Council of Nicaea.
+The